gottipati/Book-a-Ride---Careem/README.md

 Below are the applications or actual functions of book a ride service.

 -> The customer can use web or mobile interface to book the cabs.
-   He can enter his location manually or the uber app will receive it through geo location.
+   He can enter his location manually or the cab app will receive it through geo location.

 -> Based on the geo location of customer, the uber server will display nearest drivers location with early time arrival.